MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 # Monitor desktop flow queues

 As you scale the automations in your business, you may need an easy way to ensure that competing desktop flows are running according to their business priority.
-Monitor and manage all your queued desktop flow runs in just one location.
+Monitor, manage and visualize all your queued desktop flow runs in just one location.
+Desktop flow queues can be used whether your target device is a machine, machine group, or a gateway.

 ## Setting a priority